-After selecting the output (first check box), you will have created a group that can be repeated as a whole as long as the first output you selected represents the first item in the collection of similar output.
+After you select the output, you will have created a group that can be repeated as a whole as long as the first output you selected represents the first item in the collection of similar output.
 This means that you can only apply repeatability to a collection of similar output.
-Click More once to increase the repeat level to encompass the entire collection of similar output, as shown in Figure 13-9, "Scrape Mode".
-Click Continue to continue to the Web Clipping application attributes page.
+Click More once to increase the repeat level to encompass the entire collection of similar output.
+Every item of output is checked, as shown in Figure 14-9.